 Few things go as far toward alleviating asthma symptoms like regular HVAC maintenance.
 In general, you should schedule your maintenance annually to make sure everything is in working order.
 During your routine maintenance, you can also ask your friendly HVAC technician which add-ons work best for your specific concerns.

 As part of your regular HVAC maintenance, schedule a ductwork cleaning for added protection.
 Duct cleaning removes any accumulated dust, dander, and pollen inside your ducts, keeping them from being redistributed throughout your home.

 Don’t suffer another day with poor indoor air quality.
-Let one of Air Conditioning Southeast’s authorized dealers inspect your HVAC system and recommend our favorite products for keeping your symptoms in check.
+Let one of AC Southeast’s authorized dealers inspect your HVAC system and recommend our favorite products for keeping your symptoms in check.